hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 - `aws_access_key_id` — (Required unless `aws_instance_profile` is set) AWS access key ID for S3 bucket access.
 To use AWS instance profiles for this information, set it to `""`.
 - `aws_secret_access_key` — (Required unless `aws_instance_profile` is set) AWS secret access key for S3 bucket access.
 To use AWS instance profiles for this information, set it to `""`.
 - `s3_endpoint` — (Optional) Endpoint URL (hostname only or fully qualified URI).
 Usually only needed if using a VPC endpoint or an S3-compatible storage provider.
-- `s3_bucket` — (Required) the S3 bucket where resources will be stored
+- `s3_bucket` — (Required) The S3 bucket where resources will be stored.
-- `s3_region` — (Required) the region where the S3 bucket exists
+- `s3_region` — (Required) The region where the S3 bucket exists.
-- `s3_sse` — (Optional) enables server-side encryption of objects in S3; if provided, must be set to `aws:kms`
+- `s3_sse` — (Optional)Eenables server-side encryption of objects in S3; if provided, must be set to `aws:kms`.
-- `s3_sse_kms_key_id` — (Optional) An optional KMS key for use when S3 server-side encryption is enabled
+- `s3_sse_kms_key_id` — (Optional) An optional KMS key for use when S3 server-side encryption is enabled.

 For Azure:

-- `azure_account_name` — (Required) The account name for the Azure account to access the container
+- `azure_account_name` — (Required) The account name for the Azure account to access the container.
-- `azure_account_key` — (Required) The account key to access the account specified in `azure_account_name`
+- `azure_account_key` — (Required) The account key to access the account specified in `azure_account_name`.
-- `azure_container` — (Required) The identifer for the Azure blob storage container
+- `azure_container` — (Required) The identifer for the Azure blob storage container.
 - `azure_endpoint` — (Optional) The URL for the Azure cluster to use.
 By default this is the global cluster.

 For GCS:

-- `gcs_credentials` — (Required) JSON blob containing the GCP credentials document. **Note:** this is a string, so ensure value is properly escaped.
+- `gcs_credentials` — (Required) JSON blob containing the GCP credentials document. **Note:** This is a string, so ensure values are properly escaped.
 - `gcs_project` — (Required) The GCP project where the bucket resides.
 - `gcs_bucket` — (Required) The storage bucket name.

+## Installer settings

-## Online
+### Online

 The following is an example `/etc/replicated.conf` suitable for an automated online install using a certificate trusted by a public or private CA. `ImportSettingsFrom` must be the full path to the application settings file.
 You also need to provide the full path to your license file in `LicenseFileLocation`.

 See the full set of configuration parameters in the [Replicated documentation](https://help.replicated.com/docs/kb/developer-resources/automate-install/#configure-replicated-automatically).